Shayokh144/Book_Notes/Work/The Effective Engineer.md

 - **Limit the amount of work in progress.**
 	- When we fragment our attention too much, however, we end up reducing our overall productivity and hindering our ability to make substantive progress on any single task.
 Constantly switching contexts hinders deep engagement in any one activity and reduces our overall chances of success.
 Therefore, we need to be deliberate about limiting our work in progress.
 This involves prioritizing and sequencing different projects so that we can maintain a strong momentum.
 - **Fight procrastination with If-Then plans.**
 	- Many people do not have sufficient motivation to summon the activation energy required to start a difficult task.
 The 'if-then' plan, in which we identify ahead of time a situation where we plan to do a certain task, is essential.
 Subconscious follow-up is important because procrastination primarily stems from a reluctance to expend the initial activation energy on a task.
 This reluctance leads us to rationalize why it might be better to do something easier or more enjoyable, even if it has lower leverage.
-When we're in the moment, the short-term value that we get from procrastinating can often dominate our decision-making process.
+When we're in the moment, the short-term value that we get from procrastinating can often dominate our decisionmaking process.
 However, when we make 'if-then' plans and decide what to do ahead of time, we're more likely to consider the long-term benefits associated with a task.

 - **Make a routine of prioritization**
 	- As time passes, our current projects may no longer represent the best use of our time, so we need to make a habit of revisiting those priorities.